Understanding Color Standards in Graphic Design

 CMYK – Cyan, Magenta, Yellow, Key

 CMYK is a four color mode that is used especially for printout purposes.
-Whether it is a billboard poster, a greeting card or magazine print, all make use of CMYK colors.
+Whether it is a billboard poster, a greeting card or magazine print, all use CMYK colors.
 Black cannot be produced in RGB, and for printing, it is one of the most essential colors.
 The K in CMYK stands for KEY (black).
 This color standard is best for business cards, stationary designs, t-shirts and other marketing collateral.

 PMS – Pantone Colors